 Your pension will increase each year, to help take account of increases in the cost of living.
 If you take this option your pension will be payable on the 20th of each month (1st of the month for ex-NAB Plan members) and will be paid directly into your bank or building society account.
 The first payment of pension will be paid to you as soon as possible after you retire.
-Your PCLS will be paid separately.
+Your PCLS will be paid separately on or around your retirement date.

-Death benefits similar to those described under Option 1a will also be payable.
+Death benefits the same as those described under Option 1a will also be payable.